 |$1,000,001 - $15,000,000||Reviewed Financial Statement and Bond Letter|

 |$15,000,001 and above||Audited Financial Statement and Bond Letter|

-- Prime contractors desiring to prequalify to bid on projects valued at up to $1 million will complete the online Prequalification Program Questionnaire for Small Projects (PDF) and submit current financial statements and a current bond letter.
+- Prime contractors desiring to prequalify to bid on projects valued at up to $1 million must complete the online Prequalification Program Application with references and submit a current bond letter and a current financial statement .

-- Prime contractors desiring to bid on projects valued at over $1 million must complete the online Prequalification Program Questionnaire for Large Projects (PDF) with references and submit a current bond letter and complete reviewed or audited financial statements.
+- Prime contractors desiring to bid on projects valued at over $1 million must complete the online Prequalification Program Application with references and submit a current bond letter and a complete reviewed or audited financial statement.

-- To continue eligibility, bi-annual renewal of prequalification is required by submitting a Prequalification Program Renewal Questionnaire (PDF) with updated financial statements and bond letter.
+- To continue eligibility, bi-annual renewal of prequalification is required by completing an online Prequalification Program Renewal Application with updated financial statements and bond letter.

-- Complete and accurate answers to the questions in the Prequalification Program Questionnaire are required.
-These documents will be the basis of rating prime contractors with respect to the size and scope of contracts for which prime contractors are qualified to bid.
+- Complete and accurate answers to the questions in the Prequalification Application are required.
+This information will be the basis of rating prime contractors with respect to the size and scope of contracts for which prime contractors are qualified to bid.
 The City reserves the right to check other available sources.
 Omission of requested information can result in automatic disqualification.

 - The prequalification program documents are not public records, subject to the Public Records Act, and are not open for public inspection.
 All information provided will be kept confidential to the extent permitted by law.
 The City reserves the right to reject any and all submittals and to waive any irregularities in the information contained therein.

 - Each Prequalification Program Application and any other submitted pages must be signed under penalty of perjury by an individual who has the legal authority to bind the prime contractor on whose behalf that person is signing.
 If any information provided by a prime contractor changes, the prime contractor must immediately notify the City and provide updated, accurate information in writing and under penalty of perjury.